Jeoniee/Jeoniee/README.md

 👋  Hi there!
-I'm full stack developer skilled in API, WEB, and APP.🚀 if you want to know me, please click above link 🫧
+I'm full stack developer skilled in API, WEB, and APP.🚀 if you want to know me more, please click above link 🫧

 <br><br>
 # 💥 Skills